 Detecting New or Unusual Logins

-As a final reminder, it’s important to note that no one from Swarm will ever ask you for your password.
+As a final reminder, it’s important to note that no one from SWARM will ever ask you for your password.
 Ever.
-If you receive an email from someone claiming to be from Swarm, and they ask you for some personal information, please think twice before providing it.
-If in doubt, you can always reach us on firstname.lastname@example.org, in Telegram, or via the Intercom Support box.
+If you receive an email from someone claiming to be from SWARM, and they ask you for some personal information, please think twice before providing it.
+If in doubt, reach out!
+You can get help from the team by emailing us at email@example.com

 We hope you will find this guide useful.
 Take action to ensure your funds stay safe.